joedono/Game-Off-2017/README.md

 I seem to be stuck on this food idea.
 I could have the person put together spaghetti and meatball meals.
 That can be put together in any order and needs pasta, meatballs, and sauce.
 3 is a good number.
 I can also throw trash at the player.
 I just need to figure out how to ramp up the difficulty.
 I will either need hazards and some method of gradually preventing the player from building meals, or I can just add a flat timer and give them a star or score rating.

 Is there any other game type where I can use a catch-and-throw mechanic and still have it be fun?
 Maybe this is the part where I start playing around with some mechanics.

+Writing this down before I forget.
+I think the throwback theme would fit really well with a shoot ‘em up style game where you don’t shoot on your own.
+Instead, you can catch certain types of bullets and bombs and throw them back.